 - Minor Injury: any employment injury or an occupational disease for which medical treatment is provided and excludes a disabling injury. - Disabling Injury: any employment injury or an occupational disease that results in either time loss, or modified duties.
-Disabling injuries can be either temporary (sprained wrist), or permanent (severed limb), depending on whether or not the employee is expected to make a full recovery. - Loss of Consciousness: from an electric shock or a toxic or oxygen deficient atmosphere. - Rescue / Revival or other Emergency Procedures: any incident that requires emergency procedures to be implemented, such as a hazardous substance spill, bomb threat or violence prevention procedure.
+Disabling injuries can be either temporary, or permanent, depending on whether or not the employee is expected to make a full recovery. - > Loss of Consciousness: from an electric shock or a toxic or oxygen deficient atmosphere. - Rescue / Revival or other Emergency Procedures: any incident that requires emergency procedures to be implemented, such as a hazardous substance spill, bomb threat or violence prevention procedure.